Michael Eavis

-Athelstan Joseph Michael Eavis CBE (born 17 October 1935) is an English dairy farmer and the co-creator of the Glastonbury Festival, which takes place at his farm in Pilton, Somerset.
+Sir Athelstan Joseph Michael Eavis CBE (born 17 October 1935) is an English dairy farmer and the co-creator of the Glastonbury Festival, which takes place at his farm in Pilton, Somerset.

 Personal life

-Eavis was born in Pilton, Somerset and grew up at Worthy Farm in the village.
-His father was a Methodist local preacher, and his mother a school teacher.
-Eavis was educated at Wells Cathedral School, followed by the Thames Nautical Training College after which he joined the Union-Castle Line, part of the British Merchant Navy, as a trainee midshipman.
+Eavis was born in Pilton, Somerset on 17 October 1935, and grew up at Worthy Farm in the village.
+His father was a dairy farmer and also a Methodist local preacher, and his mother a school teacher.
+Eavis was educated at Wells Cathedral School, followed by the Thames Nautical Training College in Greenhithe, Kent, after which he joined the Union-Castle Line, part of the British Merchant Navy, as a trainee midshipman.
 His plan was to spend twenty years at sea, and return with a pension to help subsidise the income from the family farm.

 After his father died when Eavis was 19, he inherited the family farm of 150 acre and 60 cows.
 He worked at Mendip Colliery at Nettlebridge or New Rock colliery at Stratton-on-the-Fosse on the Somerset Coalfield for a couple of years to help supplement the income from the farm.

-Eavis and his first wife Ruth had three children, (Juliet, Rebecca and Jane) but divorced in 1964.
-He next married Jean Hayball, with whom he had a son Patrick and a daughter Emily.
+Eavis and his first wife Ruth had three children, Juliet, Rebecca and Jane, but divorced in 1964.
+He next married Jean Hayball, with whom he had a son, Patrick, and a daughter, Emily.
 Jean died of cancer in 1999, and Eavis has since married his third wife, Liz.
 In common with his parents and second wife, Eavis remains a practising Methodist, although he has also stated that he is "not really bothered" about the existence of God.
+He is a teetotaler and does not smoke.

 Glastonbury Festival

 In 1969, Eavis and his second wife Jean visited the Bath Festival of Blues.
 Inspired by seeing the performance of Led Zeppelin, Eavis hosted the Pilton Pop Folk & Blues Festival in 1970.
-The following year a free festival, Glastonbury Fayre was organised by Andrew Kerr and associates, which later developed into the Glastonbury Festival.
+The following year a free festival, Glastonbury Fayre, was organised by Andrew Kerr and associates.
+It later developed into Glastonbury Festival.

-In 2010, the festival's 40th year, he appeared on the main stage at the Festival, with headline artist Stevie Wonder, to sing the chorus of the latter's "Happy Birthday".
+In 2010, the festival's 40th year, Eavis appeared on the main stage at the festival with headline artist Stevie Wonder, to sing the chorus of the latter's "Happy Birthday".

-At the Glastonbury Festival 2016, at the age of 80, he accompanied Coldplay on stage in a rendition of "My Way".